Fluoride volatility: Reprocessing methods

 Uranium oxides react with fluorine to form gaseous uranium hexafluoride, most of the plutonium reacts to form gaseous plutonium hexafluoride, a majority of fission products (especially electropositive elements: lanthanides, strontium, barium, yttrium, caesium) form nonvolatile fluorides.
 Few metals in the fission products (the transition metals niobium, ruthenium, technetium, molybdenum, and the halogen iodine) form volatile (boiling point <200 °C) fluorides that accompany the uranium and plutonium hexafluorides, together with inert gases.
 Distillation is then used to separate the uranium hexafluoride from the mixture.

-The nonvolatile alkaline fission products and minor actinides is most suitable for further processing with 'dry' electrochemical processing (pyrochemical) non-aqueous methods.
+The nonvolatile alkaline fission products and minor actinides fraction is most suitable for further processing with 'dry' electrochemical processing (pyrochemical) non-aqueous methods.
 The lanthanide fluorides are difficult to dissolve in the nitric acid used for aqueous reprocessing methods, such as PUREX, DIAMEX and SANEX, which use solvent extraction.
 Fluoride volatility is only one of several pyrochemical processes designed to reprocess used nuclear fuel.

 The Řež nuclear research institute at Řež in the Czech Republic tested screw dosers that fed ground uranium oxide (simulating used fuel pellets) into a fluorinator where the particles were burned in fluorine gas to form uranium hexafluoride.

-Hitachi has developed a technology, called FLUOREX, which combines fluoride volatility, to extract uranium, with more traditional solvent extraction (PUREX), to extract plutonium and other transuranics].
+Hitachi has developed a technology, called FLUOREX, which combines fluoride volatility, to extract uranium, with more traditional solvent extraction (PUREX), to extract plutonium and other transuranics.
 The FLUOREX-based fuel cycle is intended for use with the Reduced moderation water reactor.

+Some fluorides are water soluble while others aren't (see the solubility table) and can be separated in aqueous solution.
+However, all aqueous processes that take place without complete removal of tritium (a common product of ternary fission) prior to addition of water will contaminate the water with tritiated water which is difficult to remove from water.
+Some elements which form soluble florides form insoluble chlorides.
+Addition of a suitable soluble chloride (e.g. sodium chloride) will salt out those cations.
+One example is silver (I) fluoride (water soluble) which forms silver chloride precipitate upon addition of a soluble chloride.

+Some fluorides react aggressively with water and may form highly corrosive hydrogen fluoride.
+This needs to be taken into account if aqueous processes involving fluorides are to be used.

+If desired, a series of further anion-additions similar to the :de:Kationentrennungsgang can be used to separate out different cations for disposal, further processing or use.